anohbajhd/anohbajhd.github.io/content/posts/ssh.md

 ### Steps:

-- `1.`Install SSH on Ubuntu
+- Install SSH on Ubuntu

-- `2.`Allow SSH Through the Firewall
+- Allow SSH Through the Firewall

-- `3.`Find the Server’s IP Address
+- Find the Server’s IP Address <br>
 `Note:` In this case, you need the IP-address of your own system.

-- `4`Connect to the Server via SSH
+- Connect to the Server via SSH

-- `5`Enter the password when prompted.
+- Enter the password when prompted.

 ![command screenshot](/ssh/ss6.png)

-- `7.` Disconnect from SSH
+- Disconnect from SSH

 To exit the SSH session, type: